V-Sekai-fire/aria-character-core/apps/aria_neon_frontlines/decisions/V-Sekai System Architecture Plan.md

+# V-Sekai System Architecture Plan

+## Status: Proposed (Research Phase)

 This document outlines a scalable architecture for the V-Sekai massive online multiplayer platform.
 The design consolidates all persistent data into a single, horizontally-scalable database technology to prioritize operational simplicity and data locality.
 A fundamental principle of the architecture is the separation of the real-time application layer from the persistence layer.
 This separation ensures that high-frequency, low-latency gameplay interactions do not create a bottleneck for the database service that stores permanent data.

+## Current Implementation Status

+**Note:** This architecture plan is in research phase.
+The current Aria Character Core project implements a subset of these concepts:

+- ✅ **Phoenix Web Framework**: `aria_neon_frontlines` application with WebSocket support
+- ✅ **Temporal Planning**: Complete HTN+STN hybrid planning system
+- ✅ **SQLite Database**: Current persistence layer (FoundationDB planned for production)
+- ✅ **Real-time Communication**: Phoenix Channels for WebSocket communication
+- 🧪 **Research Components**: ENet game server integration (experimental)

 The real-time layer is an Erlang-based game server that uses `dragonhunt02/enet-godot`.
 This project is an Erlang port of the ENet protocol library, created for compatibility with the ENet implementation used by Godot Engine clients.
 Since the server and clients both adhere to the ENet protocol, they can communicate directly.
 This implementation allows the server to leverage Erlang's lightweight processes to achieve massive concurrency.
 Each active world instance is managed by a dedicated process, which synchronizes ephemeral state data such as player position, VR motion, and avatar animations.
 This design also enables seamless world transitions by handling the state hand-off between world instances as a high-speed, in-memory messaging operation, which avoids the persistence layer entirely.

-The API layer is the existing `uro/` Elixir Phoenix application.
-It provides REST API endpoints that the game server uses to interact with the persistence layer.
+The API layer is the `aria_neon_frontlines` Elixir Phoenix application.
+It provides REST API endpoints and WebSocket channels for real-time communication.
 Its responsibilities include handling user authentication, authorizing world transitions, retrieving world data, and managing inventory persistence.
 The Phoenix application can be configured in a distributed cluster to handle horizontal scaling.
 This layer also provides a dedicated, non-blocking ingestion endpoint to receive high-volume analytics events from the game server.

 The persistence layer uses FoundationDB with the Ecto.Adapters.FoundationDB adapter to provide a distributed, ACID-compliant key-value store with multi-tenant isolation.
 FoundationDB manages all permanent data for the V-Sekai universe through logical tenant separation rather than traditional table-based organization.
 The primary tenant handles user accounts and social graphs.
 The analytics tenant uses FoundationDB's efficient key-value structure for high-volume event ingestion with custom indexing for temporal queries.
 The per-world tenant uses multi-tenant isolation to segregate world-specific data, enabling horizontal scaling through FoundationDB's built-in distribution capabilities.
 This approach provides immediate horizontal scalability without requiring schema migrations or sharding extensions.